Pinard horn: Current use

 Pinard horns continue to be used around the world, particularly by midwives, and also by doctors and nurses.
 It provides an alternative to the more expensive Doppler foetal monitor.
 Another alternative is the fetoscope, which is a stethoscope designed for auscultating fetuses.
-Below is a quote from a midwife in Mexico describing using the Pinard horn:
+Below is a quote from a midwife in Mexico describing the Pinard horn:

 A Pinard horn may be used to determine the position of the fetus.
 A Pinard horn is more precise than a Doppler device for this purpose.
-A Doppler device detects a heart tone farther away from the location of origin.
+A Doppler device detects a heart tone further away from the location of origin.
 A Pinard horn must be pressed to a location very close to the fetal heart in order to detect it, providing a more accurate indication of fetal position.
 A doctor, nurse, or midwife can also use palpation and auscultation to determine fetal position.

 Current Models

 The Pinard Horn has been made out of wood, metal, and plastic.
-It's taken the form of a conventional stethoscope, where instead of holding the horn between your ear and the pregnant body, there are earpieces and the horn is attached to a cable.
+It has taken the form of a conventional stethoscope, where instead of holding the horn between your ear and the pregnant body, there are earpieces and the horn is attached to a cable.